Experiencing Magnificent Awe: Moments of Psychological Growth

 A Perception of Vastness

-In 2003, Johnathan Haidt and Dacher Keltner published “Approaching awe, a moral, spiritual, and aesthetic emotion.”
+In 2003, Jonathan Haidt and Dacher Keltner published “Approaching awe, a moral, spiritual, and aesthetic emotion.”
 Most awe related research cites their seminal work.
-Keltner and Haidt defined awe as a perception of vastness that exceeds our normal capacity to accommodate (2003).
-Haidt later explained in The Happiness Hypothesis that when vastness cannot be accommodated “people are stumped, stopped in their cognitive tracks…they feel small, powerless, passive, and receptive” (2006).
+Keltner and Haidt defined awe as a perception of vastness that exceeds our normal capacity to accommodate (Keltner & Haidt, 2003).
+Haidt later explained in The Happiness Hypothesis that when vastness cannot be accommodated “people are stumped, stopped in their cognitive tracks…they feel small, powerless, passive, and receptive” (Haidt, 2003).
 The momentary pause created by awe readies the mind for change.

-Keltner and Haidt explained, “Awe can transform people and reorient their lives, goals, and values. . .
+“Awe can transform people and reorient their lives, goals, and values. . .
 Awe inducing events may be one of the fastest and most powerful methods of personal change and growth.
-The potential power of awe, combined with the mystery of its mechanism, may itself be a source of awe” (2003, p.312).
+The potential power of awe, combined with the mystery of its mechanism, may itself be a source of awe” (Keltner & Haidt, 2003).

 “Big moments that people have in their lives are going to produce awe, but what a lot of recent research is showing is that even those more everyday experiences of awe – just briefly noticing the beauty of nature in our neighborhood or in our backyard – those can have a positive effect on our well-being.”